Bertrand de Salignac de la Mothe-Fénelon: England and Scotland in 1583

-Mothe-Fénelon returned to England in 1582.
-He and François de Rocherolles, Sieur de Mainville, were sent as ambassadors to Scotland in December 1582.
+They were sent as ambassadors to Scotland in December 1582.
 Mary, Queen of Scots, sent him a cipher key and her instructions.
+Elizabeth I gave him a passport to travel to Berwick-upon-Tweed and he was accompanied by her diplomat William Davison.

 James VI wished to avoid him meeting Esmé Stewart, 1st Duke of Lennox in his journey.
 While travelling to Berwick in December 1582, by chance near Northallerton the ambassador encountered the Duke of Lennox, who was travelling south.
 Mothe-Fénelon corresponded with George Seton, 7th Lord Seton, who offered him the use of his lodging in Edinburgh.
+In January 1583, he stayed in Robert Gourlay's house on the Lawnmarket, at the top of the Royal Mile.
+Mainville arrived by ship at Burntisland on 19 January and came to Leith by the ferry boat.

-The discussions involved the topic of a marriage for James.
+Diplomatic discussions involved the topic of a marriage for James.
 The ambassador advocated the Auld Alliance, and reminded James that his grandfather James V of Scotland had married Madeleine of Valois and Mary of Guise.
+The English diplomat, Robert Bowes and William Davison, reported that Mothe-Fénelon and Maineville were trying to build a French faction in Scotland, help by the financial insecurity of the Ruthven Regime.
 After a banquet given by the Provost of Edinburgh, Alexander Clark, and the burgh council, Mothe-Fénelon went to Seton Palace and returned to Berwick.